Akshansh57/CSGO-Stats/README.md

 🛠️ Technologies Used

-ButterflySoup – for HTML parsing / web-scraping
+BeautifulSoup – for HTML parsing / web-scraping

 Pandas + NumPy – for data cleaning and statistical calculations

-Python – backend code (private and hidden in this project)
+Python – backend code

-Standalone .exe – generated so users can run the program without Python installed
+.exe – generated so users can run the program without Python installed

 📦 Availability